 - rocks and pebbles

 From April to November, the City’s teams are actively collecting green waste.
-Simply place your garden waste curbside and it will be collected by the City.
+Simply place your garden waste curbside and it will be collected by the City within the next 7 days.

 In order for your waste to be collected, please ensure that: